|

 Burton Agnes Hall House

-Burton Agnes Manor House is a 12th century stone fortified
+Burton Agnes Manor House is a 12th century stone

-built for Sir Walter Griffith.
-It is the only surviving
+century great hall, built for Sir Walter Griffith.

-part of a much larger defensible complex and is a rare
+It is the only surviving part of a much larger defensible

-example of a Norman house.
-During the 17th and 18th
+During the 17th and 18th century, the house was

-century, the house was encased in brick and used as
+encased in brick and used as a laundry for Burton

-a laundry for Burton Agnes Hall.
+Agnes Hall.

 |